mdecp2025/1a-ag7/README.md

 Power-ups provide permanent attribute enhancements

-# Changed the "Exit Game" button in the pause screen to "Back":
+## Changed the "Exit Game" button in the pause screen to "Back":

 Modified the button text in the HTML

 Updated the event listener so clicking it returns to the game selection screen instead of the main screen

-# Moved player attribute display to the top-right corner:
+## Moved player attribute display to the top-right corner:

 Added CSS styling for #playerStats, setting it to display in the top-right corner

 Modified the updateSurvivalHUD() function to change the player attribute display position from top-left to top-right

-# Now when you pause in the survival shooting game:
+## Now when you pause in the survival shooting game:

 Clicking the "Back" button will return you to the game selection screen

 Player attributes (damage, health, permanent health bonus) are displayed in the top-right corner

+# 12/21_17:45_Main Modifications:

+Added Boss image loading functionality - The game will attempt to load the Boss image from the provided URL.

+Created a fallback Boss image - If the external image fails to load, a mechanical-style Boss will be automatically generated.

+## Enhanced Boss behavior:

+The Boss now faces and rotates toward the player.

+The Boss shoots red bullets at the player.

+The Boss moves around the player instead of charging directly at them.

+The Boss drops more power-ups when defeated.

+## Adjusted Boss attributes:

+Base health increased from 30 to 80 points.

+Health increase per spawn raised from 10 to 20 points.

+Damage increase per spawn raised from 12 to 20 points.

+Size increased from 50+5n to 70+5n.

+## Optimized Boss visual effects:

+Uses either an image or a drawn mechanical Boss.

+Added Boss markers and health bars.

+The Boss displays spawn count alerts.

+## Improved Boss drop system:

+The Boss drops 3-5 power-ups when defeated.

+Higher probability of dropping advanced power-ups (damage +20 and max health +20).